Skip to main content

 The following example shows how to use Scikit-learn to train a K-Nearest Neighbors classifier.

-The K-Nearest Neighbors classifier is a simple classifier that predicts the class of a new data point based on the classes of the nearest data points in the training set.
+The model predicts the class of a new data point based on the majority class among its nearest neighbors in the training data.

 K-Nearest Neighbors Classification